 See the Quai de la Poissonerie

-Little Venice and the Fisherman’s Village are maybe one of the most popular things to see in Colmar and once you’ll get there you will understand why.
+Little Venice and the Fisherman’s Village are maybe some of the most popular things to see in Colmar and Eastern France, and once you’ll get there you will understand why.

 Most of the pictures taken in this place are from here.
 This narrow street along the river.
 The name is linked to the fact that this place is where most of the professional fishermen and boatmen of Colmar lived.